frjo/dotfiles/README.md

 dotfiles
 ========

-My dot files for zsh, vim etc.
+My dot files for zsh, git, vim and tmux.